-Similarly, to thrive in a fast-moving and ever-changing talent marketplace, modern recruiters must cherry-pick skills more typically associated with other industries.
-This has led to a new, multi-faceted breed of recruiter equipped with not just a depth of knowledge in specialist areas, but also a breadth of skills across an array of disciplines.
+Similarly, to thrive in a fast-moving and ever-changing market for talent, modern recruiters must cherry-pick skills more typically associated with other industries.
+This evolution of recruitment has led to a new, multi-faceted breed of recruiter equipped with not just a depth of knowledge in recruitment techniques but also a breadth of skills across an array of disciplines.

-The Power of Data Analytics in Recruitment
+The Power of Data Analytics in Modern Recruitment

-These kinds of forensic insights also helped CBRE to mold their engagement strategies.
-For example, when they identified that half the visitors to their career site were millennials, they tailored the portal to better resonate with this demographic.
+These kinds of forensic insights also helped CBRE mold its engagement strategies.
+For example, when the company identified that half the visitors to their career site were Millennials, they tailored their portal to better resonate with this demographic.

 The Psychology of Candidate Personas

-Their bold vision involves defining key job types and then outlining desirable personal and professional qualities for that role.
+Their bold vision focuses on defining key job types and then outlining desirable personal and professional qualities for that role.
 To make these hypothetical profiles less abstract, they were assigned the names Dave and Sarah, which made it easier for people throughout the organization to have a clearer idea of each target group.

 The Art of Recruitment Marketing

 At the 2019 US Avature Conference, Lockheed Martin’s Talent Engagement Strategist, Marvin Smith shared a jaw-dropping statistic that sums up how tough it can be for the modern recruiter.
-When searching for Java developers in Washington DC they discovered that 6,000 companies in the area were jostling for the attention of just 2,500 qualified candidates.
+When searching for Java developers in Washington DC, they discovered that 6,000 companies in the area were jostling for the attention of just 2,500 qualified candidates.

-Needless to say, with the odds stacked so resolutely against them, modern recruiters are looking for new ways to attract talent, often adopting methods more commonly preferred by marketers, like social media engagement or building an inspiring employer brand.
+Needless to say, with the odds stacked so resolutely against them, modern recruiters are looking for new ways to attract talent.
+This is a natural part of an evolution of recruitment trends, and organizations are now adopting methods more commonly preferred by marketers, like social media engagement or building an inspiring employer brand.

-First, they schedule their outreaches when people are most likely to be receptive to a new opportunity.
-These could coincide with work anniversaries or birthdays, both of which can be easily established via LinkedIn or other similar platforms.
+First, they schedule their outreach initiatives when candidates are most likely to be receptive to a new opportunity.
+For example, outreach could coincide with work anniversaries or birthdays, both of which can be easily established via LinkedIn or other similar platforms.

-One of their most successful approaches was targeting individuals at times of career stagnation with messages that provoke a feeling of missing out, such as “Contributions being overlooked?
-Time for a career checkup?”.
-This short campaign proved to be the catalyst to surpassing the industry average in terms of conversion rates, and staging 13 evaluation interviews in just two weeks.
+One of their most successful approaches was targeting individuals at times of career stagnation with messages that provoke a feeling of missing out, such as “Contributions being overlooked?” and “Time for a career checkup?”.
+This approach proved to be the catalyst to surpassing the industry average in terms of both interview scheduling and conversion rates.

 To Wrap Up…